 My observations over the years have, thus, been in line with a known pattern.

-However, in autumn of 2024, there has been a clear difference: the seasonal prominence of the silvereye has been both accentuated and prolonged.
+However, in autumn of 2024, there has been a clear difference: the seasonal prominence and gregariousness of the silvereye has been accentuated and prolonged.

 In 2024, the silvereye first became audible in the first half of March.
-I then heard and saw it in my neighbourhood on nearly a daily basis for 3 months.
-This indicated a considerable delay in what is usually merely a transitional pattern.
+I then heard and saw it in my neighbourhood on nearly a daily basis for 3 months and one week.
+This amounts to an extension of what is usually merely a transitional pattern.

 During the period 10 March-16 June 2024, the silvereye in my neighbourhood